Click on the links below to skip to your preferred section:

 Victims of data breaches have been coming forward to commence class action lawsuits against businesses who have been the target of various breaches of cyber attacks.

-For any class actions to commence, the action must first be certified or authorized, depending on the jurisdiction.
+Class actions occur in two steps.
+First, the action must be certified or authorized, depending on the jurisdiction.
 This first step allows a class action to commence.
-However, the merits of the action will only be dealt with in a later judgment.
+Second, the merits of the action must be evaluated.
+This step is usually dealt with in a later judgment.
+It is not uncommon to see class actions seeking damages from a data breach to pass this first step.
+However, passing the second step is more difficult; we have yet to see businesses be held liable following a contested merits hearing.